akshata-akkanna/HomeTask/readme.txt

 5. I have not added any try and catch exceptional for handing the errors so you may end up seeing internal error or error code 500 when conditions will not satisfied.

+6. Written Unittest cases for the function which is calling the rest api.

 RUN THE CODE

 #without docker